Welcome to the adult community choir

+Welcome to the adult community choir**

 	- Choir Registration Fees: $150 per year (Sept-May) or $75 for half a year (Sept-Dec or Jan-April)

 	Once registered and all fees are paid, members are loaned copies of the music for each season.
 The music may be shared electronically as a PDF, or in paper form.
-Members are asked to only use pencil for notes or markings on the music and to return the music in good condition at the end of each concert.
+The music is valuable and we ask all members to use only pencil in their music and to return the music in good condition at the end of each concert.

 	Once registered, members will also receive the password for the private singer’s website page.
 There, singers will find learning tracks, weekly announcements, helpful documents and links to recordings of the new and past music.
 This password will be changed at the start of each season.